Ultimate Guide To Financial Settlements & Divorce

 Where there is an agreed financial outcome, it is possible to obtain a court order embodying the agreement and your decree absolute within 6 months from start to finish.

-Where agreement is not reached it could take between 12 – 18 months to conclude form the date an application to the court is made.
+Where agreement is not reached it could take between 12 – 18 months to conclude from the date an application to the court is made.

 Could the reason for my divorce affect my financial settlement?